by Diane Spicer

 Both have their time and place on the trail.

-Deferring gracefully to someone else is a beautiful attribute to have, when it's called for.
+Deferring gracefully to someone else is a beautiful attribute to have as a hiker.

-Standing firm, putting forth your knowledge when it's essential for navigation, insisting on safety margins - also beautiful attributes.
+Standing firm, putting forth your knowledge when it's essential for navigation, insisting on safety margins - also beautiful attributes for a hiker.

-And confident individualists have perfected the fine art of discerning how to choose the appropriate route (another little hiking pun - sorry).
+And confident individualists have perfected the fine art of discerning how to choose the appropriate route (another little hiking pun - sorry) with maps, not opinions.

 Their motivation for hiking with others?